 Terms and Conditions

-(a) If Practice cancels the Services prior to the end of the initial Term (as defined herein), the monthly Fees already paid by Practice shall be non-refundable and any remaining fees will be billable as an early termination fee.
+(a) If Practice cancels the Services prior to the end of any Term (as defined herein), the monthly Fees already paid by Practice shall be non-refundable and any remaining fees will be billable as an early termination fee.
 Practice agrees that any such early termination fee is reasonable.

-(c) EARLY TERMINATION AND EQUIPMENT RETURN FEES.
-If Practice participates in the PROVIDERs Merchant Card Processing Account (as described below) and the Practice terminates the Agreement at any time before the end of the Initial Term, Merchant will pay a termination fee of $299.00.
-To the extent that this termination fee exceeds the maximum termination fee permitted at law, then the termination fee assessed will be the maximum fee permitted by such law.
-In addition, if Merchant has accepted point of sale terminal equipment for use without any obligation to pay a purchase price or monthly lease amount, then Merchant agrees to return such equipment in good working order within 30 days of the expiration or termination of the Merchant Card Processing Agreement, then if such equipment is not returned as required, then Merchant will pay a separate non-return fee of $299.00.
+(b) If Practice participates in the PROVIDER’s Merchant Card Processing Account (as described below) and the Practice terminates the Agreement at any time before the end of the Initial Term, Practice will pay a termination fee of $299.00 in addition to the fee identified in 5(a) above.
+[To the extent that this termination fee exceeds the maximum termination fee permitted at law, then the termination fee assessed will be the maximum fee permitted by such law.]
+In addition, if Practice has accepted point of sale terminal equipment for use without any obligation to pay a purchase price or monthly lease amount, then Practice agrees to return such equipment in good working order within 30 days of the expiration or termination of the Merchant Card Processing Agreement.
+If such equipment is not returned as required, then Practice will pay a separate non-return fee of $299.00.

-5. PCI DSS Compliance Administrative Services.
-If Practice engages PROVIDERs PCI DSS compliance administration services as part of the Services, then PROVIDER shall provide Practice (a) up to five hundred thousand dollars ($500,000.00) in PCI data breach coverage at no additional cost to Practice, and Practice may elect to purchase additional data breach coverage at then-applicable premium rates; PROVIDER shall charge an additional fee in the amount of seventy-five dollars ($75.00) for remediation on PCI DSS compliance in the event of failure.
-As a condition to receiving any data breach insurance through PROVIDER, Practice will represent and warrant to, and covenant with, PROVIDER, that Practice will not make any material misstatements or omissions in providing any information relating to such insurance, and that Practice will comply at all times with, and be bound by, the terms and requirements of such insurance coverage as set forth by the insurer.
-The terms and provisions of any data breach insurance certificate and/or policy issued to Practice shall supersede any contrary terms set forth in the Agreement.
+- PCI DSS Compliance Administrative Services.
+If Practice engages PROVIDER’s PCI DSS compliance administration services as part of the Services, then PROVIDER shall provide Practice offered by a Third Party Vendor insurer (a) up to five hundred thousand dollars ($500,000.00) in PCI data breach coverage at no additional cost to Practice, and Practice may elect to purchase additional data breach coverage at then-applicable premium rates (see paragraph 6 below); PROVIDER shall charge and Practice shall pay an additional fee in the amount of seventy-five dollars ($75.00) for remediation on PCI DSS compliance in the event of failure.

-6. HIPAA Compliance Administrative Services.
-Practice shall be entitled to a thirty (30) day free-trial period of PROVIDERs HIPAA Practice Portal (HPP), which will include a downloaded service from PROVIDER for HIPAA assessment, documents and various other related services.
-Practice will be billed PROVIDERS regular charges for HIPAA/HPP Services following the applicable trial period as defined in Fees above.
+- HIPAA Compliance Administrative Services.
+Practice may be entitled of up to a thirty (30) day free-trial period of PROVIDER’s Office Safe™ Practice Portal (OSPP), which will include a downloaded service from PROVIDER for HIPAA assessment, documents and various other related services.
+Practice will be billed PROVIDER’S regular charges for OSPP Services following the applicable trial period as defined in Fees above.

-(b) PCI DSS Compliance.
+(b) PCI DSS Compliance and PCI Data Breach Coverage.
 Practice shall comply with the rules, regulations, standards and guidelines set forth by Payment Card Industry Security Standards Council (PCI SSC) and any governing committees or boards thereof, as may be amended from time to time (the PCI DSS Rules).
-Practice shall comply with any materials, information and instructions that it receives from PROVIDER or Third Party Vendors regarding the PCI DSS Rules relating to software updates, data back-up account instructions, notices, and other instructions necessary to comply with the PCI DSS Rules.
+Practice shall comply with any materials, information and instructions that it receives from PROVIDER or Third Party Vendors regarding the PCI DSS Rules relating to software updates, data back-up account obligations, anti-virus obligations, data breach notification timing, firewalls, and other obligations and requirement necessary to comply with the PCI DSS Rules and PCI data breach coverage.
 Practice is solely responsible for timely reading and complying with such materials, information and instructions.
-Practice acknowledges and agrees that the materials, information and instructions from PROVIDER and/or Third Party Vendors may require Practice to implement new or modify old procedures to comply with the PCI DSS Rules, which Practice agrees to implement in accordance with this Section.
+Practice acknowledges and agrees that the materials, information and instructions from PROVIDER and/or Third-Party Vendors may require Practice to implement new or modify old procedures to comply with the PCI DSS Rules and data breach coverage requirements, which Practice agrees to implement in accordance with this Section.

 (d) Information Requests.
-PROVIDER and/or Third Party Vendors may from time to time provide to Practice certain forms or questionnaires to solicit or otherwise request certain information from Practice to facilitate the provision of the Services hereunder (the Requested Information).
-Such Requested Information may include, but is not limited to: (i) SAQs, SAQ data entry forms, or SAQ submission forms; (ii) questionnaires, forms or requests for information relating to PCI DSS vulnerability scans or quarterly PCI DSS scan requirements; (iii) questionnaires, forms or requests for information from Visa, MasterCard, American Express, Discover or other card networks or associations, or any information relating the provision of services by such parties; (iv) questionnaires, forms or requests for information from Third Party Vendors or any information relating the provision of services by Third Party Vendors; (v) questionnaires, forms or requests for information from the PCI SSC; (vi) questionnaires, forms or requests for information relating to any PCI DSS data breaches; and (vii) questionnaires, forms or requests for information relating to fines or penalties incurred by Practice.
+PROVIDER and/or Third-Party Vendors may from time to time provide to Practice certain forms or questionnaires to solicit or otherwise request certain information from Practice to facilitate the provision of the Services hereunder (the Requested Information).
+Such Requested Information may include, but is not limited to: (i) SAQs, SAQ data entry forms, or SAQ submission forms; (ii) questionnaires, forms or requests for information relating to PCI DSS vulnerability scans or quarterly PCI DSS scan requirements; (iii) questionnaires, forms or requests for information from Visa, MasterCard, American Express, Discover or other card networks or associations, or any information relating the provision of services by such parties; (iv) questionnaires, forms or requests for information from Third Party Vendors or any information relating the provision of services by Third Party Vendors, including the insurer providing data breach coverage; (v) questionnaires, forms or requests for information from the PCI SSC; (vi) questionnaires, forms or requests for information relating to any PCI DSS data breaches; and (vii) questionnaires, forms or requests for information relating to fines or penalties incurred by Practice.
 Practice shall provide the Requested Information in a timely manner to the requesting party, and it shall be true, complete and accurate in all respects.
-If any of the Requested Information provided to PROVIDER and/or any Third Party Vendor is or was untrue, incomplete or inaccurate at the time it was made, Practice shall inform PROVIDER and/or Third Party Vendor of the discrepancy within five (5) days following Practices discovery of the same, and provide the requesting party true, complete and accurate modifications to correct the Requested Information previously provided by Practice.
-If the Requested Information is pre-populated or prepared by PROVIDER and/or any Third Party Vendor, Practice is responsible for verifying the veracity, completeness and accuracy of such Requested Information and promptly (but in no event later than five (5) days) informing PROVIDER of any untrue, incomplete or inaccurate statements prepared by PROVIDER and/or any Third Party Vendor.
+If any of the Requested Information provided to PROVIDER and/or any Third-Party Vendor is or was untrue, incomplete or inaccurate at the time it was made, Practice shall inform PROVIDER and/or Third-Party Vendor of the discrepancy within five (5) days following Practices discovery of the same, and immediately provide the requesting party true, complete and accurate modifications to correct the Requested Information previously provided by Practice.
+If the Requested Information is pre-populated or prepared by PROVIDER and/or any Third-Party Vendor, Practice is responsible for verifying the veracity, completeness and accuracy of such Requested Information and promptly (but in no event later than five (5) days) informing PROVIDER of any untrue, incomplete or inaccurate statements prepared by PROVIDER and/or any Third-Party Vendor.

 (e) Software Use.
 From time to time PROVIDER may grant Practice a limited, non-exclusive, non-transferrable, non-sublicensable and revocable license to install and integrate certain software (the Designated Software) into Practices office management and/or business systems, solely for the purpose of enabling Practice to access and utilize the Services.
-Practice acknowledges that (i) PROVIDER and its licensors have all right, title and interest in and to the Designated Software, including but not limited to all intellectual property rights associated with the Designated Software; (ii) the Designated Software is protected by the copyright laws of the United States, international treaties and conventions, and other laws; and (iii) except with respect to the limited license granted herein, Practice has no intellectual property rights in the Designated Software (including but not limited to use of any trademarks, trade names, servicemarks, logos, domain names, or other distinctive brand features), and PROVIDER reserves all rights not expressly granted to Practice under this Section 7(e).
+Practice acknowledges that (i) PROVIDER and its licensors have all right, title and interest in and to the Designated Software, including but not limited to all intellectual property rights associated with the Designated Software; (ii) the Designated Software is protected by the copyright laws of the United States, international treaties and conventions, and other laws; and (iii) except with respect to the limited license granted herein, Practice has no intellectual property rights in the Designated Software (including but not limited to use of any trademarks, trade names, service marks, logos, domain names, or other distinctive brand features), and PROVIDER reserves all rights not expressly granted to Practice under this Section 9(e).
 PROVIDER reserves the right at any time to update or modify, or to discontinue, temporarily or permanently, Practices (or any of its customers or patients) access to and/or use of the Designated Software, or any feature or part thereof.
 PROVIDER may also adopt additional restrictions regarding the use of the Designated Software, or any feature or part thereof.
-Such actions may be taken by PROVIDER with or without notice.
+PROVIDER may take such actions with or without notice.